hms-dbmi-cellenics/worker/README.md

 The Cellenics data analysis tasks executor.
 It consists of two containers: a Python container and an R container.
 For more details on the individual containers, check out the README files in their respective directories.

-The Python part of the worker is a wrapper around the R part: it receives tasks from the API, parses them, sends them to the R part for computation, then formats the results, uploads them to S3 and sends a notification to the API via Redis that they are ready.
+The Python part of the worker is a wrapper around the R part: it receives tasks from the API, parses them, sends them to the R part for computation, then formats the results, uploads them to S3 and sends a notification to the API via Redis-backed socket connection that they are ready.

 The R part of the worker computes single cell analysis tasks on a pre-processed Seurat rds object, loaded into memory from S3.
 The R part of the worker can communicate only with the Python part of the worker.